SUDA-LA/CGECData/README.md

 # GECData
-We open source our Chinese GEC dataset in this repository.
-In addition, we collect and process other mainstream Chinese GEC datasets.
+We open source MuCGEC and NaSGEC in this repository.
+In addition, we collect and process other mainstream Chinese GEC datasets, i.e., FCGEC and NaCGEC.

 ## File Directory Introduction